scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 Summary
 -------

 There are several predefined dialogs and alerts: Information, Warning, Error, Confirmation, Text Input, and Choice.
 The predefined dialogs allow some level of customization of their content and buttons.
-Source code for the examples of pre-defined dialog including customization are in [DialogsDemo].
-A completely customized dialogs can be created using `Dialog` class.
+Source code for the examples of pre-defined dialogs including customization are in [DialogsDemo].
+A completely customized dialog can be created using the `Dialog` class.
 Source code for a custom dialog is in [LoginDialogDemo].

 [JavaFX Dialogs]: http://code.makery.ch/blog/javafx-dialogs-official/
 [DialogsDemo]: https://github.com/scalafx/scalafx/blob/master/scalafx-demos/src/main/scala/scalafx/controls/DialogsDemo.scala